liquity/dev/README.md

 1. User performs trove operation in their browser
 2. The front end computes a new collateral ratio locally, based on the change in collateral and/or debt.
-3. Call `CDPManager::getApproxHint(...)`, passing it the computed collateral ratio.
+3. Call `TroveManager::getApproxHint(...)`, passing it the computed collateral ratio.
 Returns an address close to the correct insert position
-4. Call `SortedCDPs::findInsertPosition(uint256 _ICR, address _prevId, address _nextId)`, passing it the approximate hint via both `_prevId` and `_nextId` and the new collateral ratio via `_ICR`. **TODO: To be updated according to https://github.com/liquity/dev/issues/91**
+4. Call `SortedTroves::findInsertPosition(uint256 _ICR, address _prevId, address _nextId)`, passing it the approximate hint via both `_prevId` and `_nextId` and the new collateral ratio via `_ICR`. **TODO: To be updated according to https://github.com/liquity/dev/issues/91**
 5. Pass the exact position as an argument to the trove operation function call.
 (Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system.)

 Gas cost of steps 2-4 will be free, and step 5 will be `O(1)`.